Baskerville: Adaptations

 A particularly idiosyncratic Baskerville revival is Mrs Eaves (1996), designed by Zuzana Licko.
 Named after Baskerville's housekeeper-turned-wife, it uses a low x-height to create a bright page without reducing stroke width.
 Not intended for extended body text, it is often used on book titles and headings.
 It uses a variety of ligatures to create effects with linked characters.
 Licko later created a sans-serif companion, Mr. Eaves.

-Big Moore by Matthew Carter is a recent, complex digitisation of the larger sizes of Isaac Moore's early adaptation, that often called Baskerville Old Face, adding an italic.
+Big Moore by Matthew Carter is a recent digitisation of the larger sizes of Isaac Moore's early adaptation, often called Baskerville Old Face, with an italic.
 Harriet is an adaptation by Okaytype inspired by American nineteenth-century printing.

+Libre Baskerville is optimised for on-screen reading with a taller x-height, wider counters and lower stroke contrast.